doyoupaytheone/doyoupaytheone/README.md

 🔭 **_Currently Working_:**

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
- As a Systems Engineer at Northrop Grumman
+ As a software engineer at Northrop Grumman

 🌱 **_Currently Learning_:**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-About Docker & Shell Scripting
+About DevOps practices using Jenkins and SonarQube

 🤔 **_Looking For_:**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Any Interesting Opporunities to Grow as a Person
+Any interesting opporunities to grow as a person

 ⚡ **_Fun Fact_:**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-I was Previously in a Metal Band
+I was peviously in amMetal band

 💬 **_Ask Me About_:**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-My Favorite Resturants in Baltimore, Maryland
+My favorite resturants in Baltimore, Maryland

 📫 **_How to Reach Me_:**